openPMD/openPMD-standard/STANDARD.md

-      - `thetaMode`: regularly-spaced mesh in the r-z plane, with Fourier decomposition in the azimuthal direction (See [doi:10.1016/j.jcp.2008.11.017](http://dx.doi.org/10.1016/j.jcp.2008.11.017)) In this case, the field arrays are stored as a three-dimensional record where the last axis corresponds to the `z` direction, the second axis correspond to the `r` direction and where the first axis corresponds to
+      - `thetaMode`: regularly-spaced mesh in the r-z plane, with Fourier decomposition in the azimuthal direction (See [doi:10.1016/j.jcp.2008.11.017](http://dx.doi.org/10.1016/j.jcp.2008.11.017)) In this case, the mesh arrays are stored as a three-dimensional record where the last axis corresponds to the `z` direction, the second axis correspond to the `r` direction and where the first axis corresponds to